systematic-magic/aop/text.rst

    	  	:alt: Figure number
    	  	:scale: 99%
    	|
 	Both formats (Fig. and Figure) are acceptable.
-However, they should be used consitently: either all callouts have "Fig." or all callouts have "Figure".
+However, they should be used consistently: either all callouts have "Fig." or all callouts have "Figure".

 	| `Examples of callout combinations:`
 	| :sampleu:`Figure 1`